Yugoslav torpedo boat T8: Description and construction

-The F-group boats had short raised forecastles and an open bridge and were fast and agile, well designed for service in the Adriatic.
+The F-group boats had short raised forecastles and an open bridge, and were fast and agile, well designed for service in the Adriatic.
 They had a waterline length of 58.76 m, a beam of 5.84 m, and a normal draught of 1.5 m.
 While their designed displacement was 243.9 t, they displaced 267 t fully loaded.
 The boats were powered by two AEG-Curtis steam turbines driving two propellers, using steam generated by two Yarrow water-tube boilers, one of which burned fuel oil and the other coal.
 There were two boiler rooms, one behind the other.
 The turbines were rated at 5000 shp with a maximum output of 6000 shp and were designed to propel the boats to a top speed of 28–29 kn.
 They carried 20.2 t of coal and 31 t of fuel oil, which gave them a range of 1200 nmi at 16 kn.
 The F-group had two funnels rather than the single funnel of the T-group.
 The crew consisted of three officers and thirty-eight enlisted men.
 The vessel carried one 4 m yawl as a ship's boat.

 97 F and the rest of the 250t class were classified as high seas torpedo boats by the Austro-Hungarian Navy, despite being smaller than the original concept for a coastal torpedo boat.
 The naval historian Zvonimir Freivogel states that this type of situation was common due to the parsimony of the Austro-Hungarian Navy.
-The 250t class were the first small Austro-Hungarian Navy boats to use turbines, and this contributed to ongoing problems with them, which had to be progressively solved once they were in service.
+The 250t class were the first small Austro-Hungarian Navy boats to use turbines and this contributed to ongoing problems with them, which were progressively solved once they were in service.

 The boats were armed with two Škoda 66 mm L/30 (Note: L/30 denotes the length of the gun's barrel.
 In this case, the L/30 gun is 30 calibre, meaning that the barrel was 30 times as long as the diameter of its bore.) guns, with the forward gun mounted on the forecastle, and the aft gun on the quarterdeck.
 A 40 cm searchlight was mounted above the bridge.
 They were also armed with four 450 mm torpedo tubes mounted in pairs, with one pair mounted between the forecastle and bridge, and the other aft of the mainmast.
 One 8 mm Schwarzlose M.7/12 machine gun was carried for anti-aircraft work.
 Four mounting points were installed so that the machine gun could be mounted in the most effective position depending on the expected direction of attack.
 They could also carry 10–12 naval mines.

 The sixteenth and last boat of the F-group to be completed at Ganz-Danubius' main shipyard at Fiume, 97 F was laid down on 5 March 1915, launched on 20 August 1916 and commissioned on 9 December.